Essex County Court Records

 Uniform Probate Code

-Massachusetts adopted the Massachusetts Uniform Probate Code (MUPC) effective March 31, 2012, codified at M.G.L. c.
+Massachusetts adopted the Massachusetts Uniform Probate Code (MUPC), effective March 31, 2012, codified at M.G.L. c.
 190B.
-This modernized the state’s probate procedures and introduced both informal and formal probate options.
-Under the MUPC, informal probate allows estates to be administered with minimal court oversight when there are no disputes, while formal probate is required for contested matters.
+This updated the state's probate procedures and introduced both informal and formal probate options.
+Informal probate lets estates be administered with minimal court involvement when there are no disputes; formal probate is required for contested matters.

 Confidentiality in Probate Cases

 Most probate records are public.
-However, certain documents may be impounded or restricted, including medical certificates filed in guardianship and conservatorship proceedings, financial records in contested matters, and records involving minors.
-The Trial Court Rule XIV on Impoundment Procedure governs requests to seal probate records, and any party may file a motion to impound specific documents upon a showing of good cause.
+That said, certain documents may be impounded or restricted — including medical certificates filed in guardianship and conservatorship proceedings, financial records in contested matters, and records involving minors.
+Trial Court Rule XIV on Impoundment Procedure sets out the process for sealing probate records, and any party may file a motion to impound specific documents by showing good cause.